 Developing Additional Skills

-- Written Communication: Strong written communication skills are imperative for paralegals who must present information in written form on correspondence, drafts, pleadings, motions, briefs, contracts and numerous other documents daily.
+- Written Communication: Strong written communication skills are imperative for paralegals since they present information in written form on correspondence, drafts, pleadings, motions, briefs, contracts and numerous other documents daily.
 You must be able to communicate accurately and precisely on paper and across many forms of media: letters, documents, email, and fax.
 You must have a strong command of grammar, punctuation and factual, persuasive writing.
-Give yourself many opportunities to practice, through tutoring, writing classes or self-study.
+Give yourself many opportunities to practice through tutoring, writing classes or self-study.

-- Computers and Technology: Increasing amounts of paralegals’ work is being done by computer, from correspondence to calendaring dates to legal research.
-Paralegals will be well served by having a strong command of word processing, databases, spreadsheet, presentations, internet searches and the like.
-Any opportunity to learn programs that assist in legal research, like Lexis/Nexis and Westlaw should be seized.
+- Computers and Technology: From correspondence to calendaring to legal research, naturally paralegal work involves spending most of your time in front of a computer.
+Paralegals will be well served by having a strong command of word processing, databases, spreadsheet, presentation platforms and the like.
+You should seize upon any opportunity to become familiar with legal research databases like Lexis/Nexis and Westlaw.

-- Research: While many research skills are taught in paralegal studies programs, practice definitely helps paralegals become more efficient.
-Additional workshops on Boolean searches, specific computer programs like Lexis/Nexis and Westlaw, library and information sciences and other research opportunities will improve your efficiency and effectiveness.
+- Research: While many research skills are taught in paralegal studies programs, practice definitely helps become more proficient.
+Additional workshops on Boolean searches, legal research databases, library and information sciences and other research opportunities will improve your efficiency and effectiveness.

-- Interpersonal Skills: Both in day-to-day dealings with lawyers and other professionals, and in working with clients, strong interpersonal skills will benefit a paralegal.
-Consider supplemental training in conflict resolution, mediation, active listening, group communication and other avenues for both honing your own interpersonal communications and assisting others.
+- Interpersonal Skills: Both in day-to-day dealings with lawyers and other professionals, and in working with clients, strong interpersonal skills will benefit you as a paralegal.
+Consider supplemental training in conflict resolution, mediation, active listening, group communication and other avenues for both honing your own interpersonal communication skills and assisting others.

 Finding a Job as a Paralegal

-- Write a strong cover letter: Your cover letter should be professional in tone and font, strongly written and containing no grammatical errors.
+Your cover letter should be professional in tone and font, strongly written and grammatically flawless.
 However, your cover letter also gives you an opportunity to let some of your personality show.
-Don’t simply summarize your résumé.
+Don’t simply summarize your resume.
 Tell the hiring manager what make you the right candidate for this job.
-Go into detail about relevant work experience or skills that would make you an asset to the company.
-Research the company to strengthen your case and show your interest in working for them.
+Go into detail about relevant work experience or skills that would make you an asset to the organization.
+Research the organization to strengthen your case and show your interest in working for them.